Editor’s Note: This resource has been revised and updated for 2019.

 2. Dog Houses

-Start with a 4 inch thick concrete slab that is about 6 inches wider on each side than you want your dog house, lay blocks 4 to 6 high and secure a metal roof.
-Than you will have a forever home for your best friend.
+Start with a 4-inch thick concrete slab that is about 6 inches wider on each side than you want your dog house, lay blocks 4 to 6 high and secure a metal roof.
+Then you will have a forever home for your best friend.

 3. Chicken houses